Private Education and the Public Interest

 Private schools are partners in the education of the public.

-California’s private schools currently educate 600,000 students representing nearly 10% of the state’s total K-12 enrollment.
-One out of every five K-12 schools in California is a private school.
+California’s private schools currently educate 500,000 students representing nearly 8% of the state’s total K-12 enrollment.
+More than one out of every five K-12 schools in California is a private school.
 Private schools provide students with knowledge, skills and values that are essential for productive and responsible participation in a democratic society.
 Graduates of California’s private schools make significant contributions to every aspect of life in the state, often distinguishing themselves for their social, cultural, economic, scientific, academic, legal, religious and political achievements and leadership.
 Whatever their particular orientation, California’s private schools uphold and promote the values of public participation and service to community.

 Private schools are diverse and pluralistic.